Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Dr. Barker has served as an SCO clinical preceptor, member of the SCO Alumni Council, and served on the college’s 75th Anniversary Celebration Committee.
 He and his wife Susan are the parents of three children and have one grandchild.
 The Barkers live in Rocky Mount and Wrightsville Beach, North Carolina.

-Receiving SCO’s Young Alumni Award will be Dr. Matt Jones, a 2009 graduate who is co-owner of Family Eye Care, located in Blytheville and Osceola, Arkansas.
+Receiving SCO’s Young Alumni Award was Dr. Matt Jones, a 2009 graduate who is co-owner of Family Eye Care, located in Blytheville and Osceola, Arkansas.

 Dr. Jones serves on several committees of the Arkansas Optometric Association including state legal legislative, national legal legislative, career guidance and AOP-PAC.
 While on the board of directors from 2011-2019, he served as President of the ArOA from 2017-2018.
 He is also a Treasurer of the board of directors for the Association’s charitable foundation, Vision Arkansas.
 Dr. Jones is a volunteer for the American Optometric Association currently serving on the Meetings Center Committee.
 He is also a volunteer for SECO International, serving on the Continuing Education Committee.